lmammino/loige.co/content/posts/2023-03-26_the-senior-dev/index.md

 When you apply this mindset of continuous learning and sharing knowledge at work, this might generate cross-pollination and you might end up with a team that has fun learning and building together.

-Another idea to make teams gel together and to generate cross-pollination of ideas is to organise company **hackatons** or **free-study days**.
+Another idea to make people gel with each other and to generate cross-pollination of ideas is to organise company **hackatons** or **free-study days**.
 These are great ways to help teams to become more passionate about what they do, explore new ideas, learn new things, and ultimately put people in a position to deliver more value in the short and the long term.

 ### Pair programming